mearlboro/Synch.Live/README.md

 another 100 seconds.
 If the clocks are the same, the test is a success when all hats blink in sync at the end.

-You should edit the variable `MINUTE` in `Run mock loop example` to schedule a time to start the test.
-The script will be run with cron.
+You should edit the value for variable `MINUTE` below to schedule a time to start the test.
+The script will be run with cron and will always start the test at 10 seconds after the specified minute.

-    ansible-playbook test_lights.yml -t schedule -f 10
+    ansible-playbook test_lights.yml -t schedule -f 10 --extra-vars MINUTE=30

 #### Stop

 To turn off all LEDs blinking and remove cronjob

-    ansible-playbook test_lights.yml -t stop -f 10
+    ansible-playbook test_lights.yml -t stop -f 10 --extra-vars MINUTE=30

 Make sure you update the `MINUTE` variable to match the cronjob created in the previous section.